Best steam and electric mops in Australia (2025): Our top 4 picks

 The Tineco Floor One S7 Steam is a hefty cleaner with the performance power to match.
 As a three-in-one device it is able to vacuum, mop and steam clean at temperatures up to 140℃.
 This steam function is its standout feature however.

 In our testing it took off two years of staining from linoleum floor in a little under seven minutes.
 Unsurprisingly it performed exceptionally well against other wet messes like maple syrup, cereal, and dried up oatmeal.
-It's water tank is a bit smaller than other floor cleaners, at just 720ml and does tend to plow through that water quickly while using the steam mode.
+It's water tank is a bit smaller than other steam mops, at just 720ml and does tend to plow through that water quickly while using the steam mode.
 It should do just fine for most other messes, but there is a chance you'll need to refill it part way through.

 Tineco sets the standard for self cleaning on this bad boy.
 At the dock it uses hot water and air to clean the roller as it spins.
 This whole process takes just two minutes before it is ready to rock and roll again.